oracle-livelabs/pts/langchain-rag-23ai/lab1/rag1.md

 print("Successfully defined metadata wrapper")
 ```

-3. Load the environment variables and connect to Oracle Database 23ai with the credentials and connection string.
+1. This code loads the environment variables and connects to Oracle Database 23ai with the credentials and connection string.
 Select the code snippet and click **Run**.

 ```python
 # Load environment variables